Contact us to generate your free Churn Analysis Report →

 All the news and coverage about Staircase AI.

-Customer success KPIs help businesses track retention performance, analyze churn rates, and understand how they are utilizing new growth opportunities.
-These metrics help adopt a proactive approach that can help CS leaders create better data-driven strategies that are based on unbiased insights created with the help of multiple data sources, including multiplying communication channels..
+Customer success KPIs help businesses track retention performance, analyze churn rates, and understand how to utilize new growth opportunities.
+These metrics help adopt a proactive approach, which can help CS leaders create better data-driven strategies.

-The modern post-sales lifecycle needs to be robust and accurate for best results.
+The post-sales lifecycle is a critical aspect of customer success.
 Traditional metrics like customer lifetime value (CLV) and net dollar retention (NDR) have been in use for more than a decade, but you now need to be more hands-on with your analysis.
-The metrics need to be less responsive in nature to help CS teams respond faster to churn risks and tweak their playbooks as needed.
+We’ll review additional metrics that can help you respond faster to churn risks and actively promote customer satisfaction.

 Adopting, tracking, and optimizing the right metrics can help you:

 The aforementioned benefits can be achieved by picking the right metrics for the specific business.
 Having too many KPIs to track can prove to be counterproductive.
-We have shortlisted the top 7 customer success KPIs you need to track in 2023.
+We have shortlisted the top 12 customer success KPIs you need to track to succeed.

 Related: Customer Success Strategy: Identifying the Blind Spots